ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 · The right to nominate or be nominated for the co-operative’s Board of Directors

-· The right to receive an equitable share in patronage dividends (a percentage of our profits based on your level of business with us) if and when they are declared by the Board of Directors.
+· The right to receive an equitable share in patronage dividends (a percentage of our profits based on your level of business (consumption of electricity and natural gas) with ACE) if and when they are declared by the Board of Directors.

 Rights and Responsibilities